madhums/khabar/README.md

 ## Todo and future plans

+- Verify if the api's listed above are correct and update them.
-- Break the library into multiple pieces like types, api and only keep the business logic in this repo
+- Break the library into multiple pieces like types, api and only keep the business logic in this repo.
-- Spin up a nice demo
+- Spin up a nice demo.
-- Add the admin for managing topics etc
+- Add the admin for managing topics etc.
-- Ability to use `MONGODB_URL` from environment variable
+- Ability to use `MONGODB_URL` from environment variable.
-- Ability to listen on a specified port (`--port` from command line?) or via `PORT` environment variable
+- Ability to listen on a specified port (`--port` from command line?) or via `PORT` environment variable.
+- Deployment and hosting.